jhaindev/quest-submissions/README.md

   // TODO
   // Tell me whether or not this function will log the name.
+        //This will log a name because "Jacob" is 5 characters long.
   // name: 'Jacob'
   pub fun numberOne(name: String) {
     pre {